 St Dominic Savio is an inclusive Catholic school and we believe in the equality of opportunities for all children including those whose needs are defined in the Special Educational Needs and/or Disabilities Code of Practice 2014 under these four areas:

 We are committed to providing an excellent education to all, regardless of need.
 We work hard to overcome barriers to learning in order to support every child to succeed academically and to become a well-rounded individual.

-At the end of the 2017/18 academic year, 7% of our pupils receive SEND support.
 Parents know their child best and they are encouraged to work in partnership with the school to ensure that the desired outcomes for their child are achieved.
 We endeavour to afford parents as much information and support as possible to enable them to participate in this process from a position of knowledge and confidence.

 If a pupil’s needs are complex or profound it may be suggested, in consultation with parents, that the local authority is approached for a single assessment, which will involve parents and significant professionals meeting to discuss and consider whether the local authority should provide extra resources to support that pupil.
 Resources could include additional staff hours, special equipment or the attendance at a school with specialist resourced support.
 This additional provision, known as an Education and Health Care Plan (EHCP), formerly a Statement of SEN, is reviewed annually or sooner if required.
 The parents, teacher, SENCO, pupil and other appropriate professionals are involved in this process.

 Additional support is offered on an equitable basis.
 Those with the greatest need receive the highest level of support.
 All support programmes that are implemented are evaluated for the impact that they have had on children’s progress.